yunusdemirci/DefectiveRamsey/README.md

     > defectiveramsey.py --base 1 4 7 "bip"

+C represents graph subclass.
+We just implement for two graph subclass.
+"bip": can be used for bipartite graphs
+"pg": can be used for perfect graphs
+"all": can be used for all graphs without restriction.

 *All three files may be used as importable modules.
 See the individual files for API documentation.
 Data formats are described in